COMET

 Heterogeneity Over Groups: the Triple Difference Estimator

 Suppose we are interested in not only the ATET, but also how the ATET differs across certain groups of interest.
-An example is whether certain policies help to close the gender wage gap: what this implicitly asks is whether
+An example is whether a certain policy, which only affects some individuals, helps to close the gender wage gap: what this implicitly asks is whether

 \[ ATET(female) > ATET(male). \]